auth-global/self-documenting-cryptography/design-documents/g3p.md

   )
 ```

 The main limitation of a short HMAC tag is that it must be substantially shorter than one block (64 bytes in the case of SHA256) to ensure that the first block processed includes the `indirect-tag` and a sufficient quantity of observer-derived input so that the observer must compute that SHA256 block themselves and cannot be provided with a precomputed block.
-Our final protocols basically limit the use of this exact construct as protocol-identifying domain seperation constants.
+Our final protocols basically limit the use of this exact construct as protocol-identifying domain separation constants.

 However, our final padding design employs a slight extension of the short tag construction to ensure that whomever computes the SHA256 blocks where the `password`, `credentials`, or `seed-tags` parameters are located in the overall protocol must know those short tags, where the domain and various other tag parameters are fit into a fixed number of bytes, usually 32 bytes, in a truncated or cyclically extended form.
 All such parameters are repeated fully elsewhere, so none of these truncations lead to trivial collisions.